Just so you know, we may earn a commission when you click on a link on TuffYeti at no additional cost to you.

 For instance, if you’re looking for project management tools, you might want to be able to:

-Knowing what you need before you search will save you lots of time going around and around in circles, second-guessing yourself, and help you make a decision quicker.
+Having a clear idea of what you need before you start your search will save you a lot of time, prevent second-guessing, and help you make a decision more efficiently.

 If you’re unsure what features you need, this can be a time sucker.
 Instead of figuring out the features, figure out what problems you want to solve and why you’re looking to buy the software in the first place.